Monitor and mitigate throttling to reduce latency in Azure Time Series Insights Gen1

 You are most likely to experience latency and throttling when you:

-- Add an event source that contains old data that may exceed your allotted ingress rate (Time Series Insights will need to catch up).
+- Add an event source that contains old data that may exceed your allotted ingress rate (Azure Time Series Insights will need to catch up).

 - Add more event sources to an environment, resulting in a spike from additional events (which could exceed your environment’s capacity).

-- Push large amounts of historical events to an event source, resulting in a lag (Time Series Insights will need to catch up).
+- Push large amounts of historical events to an event source, resulting in a lag (Azure Time Series Insights will need to catch up).

 - Join reference data with telemetry, resulting in larger event size.
-From a throttling perspective, an ingressed data packet with a packet size of 32 KB is treated as 32 events, each sized 1 KB.
-The maximum allowed event size is 32 KB; data packets larger than 32 KB are truncated.
+The maximum allowed packet size is 32 KB; data packets larger than 32 KB are truncated.

-Learn about Time Series Insights data ingress behavior and how to plan for it.
+Learn about Azure Time Series Insights data ingress behavior and how to plan for it.

 Monitor latency and throttling with alerts

-Alerts can help you to help diagnose and mitigate latency issues caused by your environment.
+Alerts can help you to diagnose and mitigate latency issues occurring in your environment.

-In the Azure portal, select your Time Series Insights environment.
+In the Azure portal, select your Azure Time Series Insights environment.
 Then select Alerts.